ember-template-lint/ember-template-lint/README.md

 You can define and use your own custom rules using the plugin system.
 See [plugin documentation](docs/plugins.md) for more details.

+### Supporting the --fix option

+You can add a fixer to a rule.
+See [fixer documentation](docs/fixer.md) for more details.

 ### Sharing configs

 It is possible to share a config (`extends`) or plugin (custom rules) across projects.
 See [ember-template-lint-plugin-peopleconnect](https://github.com/peopleconnectus/ember-template-lint-plugin-peopleconnect) for an example.